 The Prêtre interpretation remains my personal favorite of the commercial recordings made of this piece, in part because I find that the conductor brings out the “manic” aspects of the music in a terrifically thrilling fashion.
 When you listen to it, I think you’ll agree that the conductor is highly effective in bringing forth what the French musicologist Harry Halbreich has written about this score:

 The EMI recording is available to hear on YouTube.

 There have been two later recordings of this music made: Yan-Pascal Tortelier with the Sao Paulo Symphony Orchestra, and Leon Botstein with the American Symphony Orchestra.

 The Botstein/ASO recording is taken from a live concert performance at New York City’s Lincoln Center in 1999, while the Tortelier/OSESP recording was made in 2011.
 Both Tortelier and Botstein are well-crafted interpretations, if not quite as exciting (and harrowing) as the EMI recording.
 The Botstein rendition can be found here on YouTube.

 In addition to Botstein, two other live concert performances are available to hear, including an incredibly thrilling rendition by the legendary musician Manuel Rosenthal from a 1970 concert with the ORTF Orchestra.
 That performance is available on YouTube as well — and it is a “must-hear” interpretation.

 And there’s even a two-piano recording made of this music, played using the composer’s own piano-reduction score.
 While that version certainly qualifies as an interesting curiosity, there’s no question that Schmitt’s highly inventive orchestration is a big part of what gives this composition its special appeal.

 Update (3/10/15): A fourth orchestral recording of The Haunted Palace is in the works.
 JoAnn Falletta and the Buffalo Philharmonic Orchestra performed the piece in concert in early 2015 and also recorded the music.
-The new recording will be released by NAXOS Records later in the year.
+The new recording will be released on the NAXOS label later in the year.